gaminax/computing/docs/formatting/asciidoc/2019-11-26-AsciiDoc-Paragraphs.md

 <div class="sectionbody">
 <div class="paragraph">
 <p>These are the default and need no formatting.
-The must begin against the left margin.</p>
+The text must begin against the left margin.</p>
 </div>
 </div>
 </div>